 What Are the Statutory Learning and Development Requirements?

 The EYFS curriculum covers the following areas

 – Expressive arts and design

 We follow the three characteristics of effective teaching and learning.
 These are:

 - Creating and thinking critically

 On-going assessment is an integral part of the learning and development process.
 It involves all the adults within the team knowing the children’s level of achievement and interest, and then shaping teaching and providing learning experiences for each child reflecting that knowledge.
-All children have weekly next steps planned to ensure they are stretched and challenged and supported with any areas of development.
+All children have half termly next steps planned to ensure they are stretched and challenged and supported with any areas of development.

 If a child’s progress gives calls for concern we discuss this with the child’s parents/carers and agree how to support the child.

 The Reception baseline assessment is a short assessment taken in the first six weeks in which the child starts reception.

 The EYFS profile is completed in the final term of Reception.
 This profile provides parents and carers and teachers with a well-rounded picture of a child’s knowledge, understanding and abilities, their attainment against expected levels, and their readiness for Year 1.